Getting help for breast refusal and baby biting breast

 - Try again later when your baby is more settled.
 Forcing the issue can make breast refusal worse.

-- If your baby seems unwell, treat her symptoms or take her to see your GP.
+- If your baby seems unwell, treat his symptoms or take him to see your GP.

 For help with working out why your baby is refusing the breast, talk to a lactation consultant or ABA counsellor.